rounakdatta/ansible-role-dotfiles/README.md

 Add the hostkey for the repo url if not already added.
 If ssh_opts contains "-o StrictHostKeyChecking=no", this parameter is ignored.

+    dotfiles_repo_clone_recursive: no

+Controls the `recursive` flag when cloning the dotfiles.
+If your dotfiles relies on [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), set this variable to `yes`.

     dotfiles_repo_local_destination: "~/Documents/dotfiles"

 The local path where the `dotfiles_repo` will be cloned.